 Can this Injury or Condition be Prevented?

-It is believed that 60% of amputations are preventable.
-The leading cause of AKA is complications from diabetes, such as peripheral vascular disease, open wounds, and infection.
+It is believed that 60% of vascular amputations are preventable.
+The leading causes of transfemoral amputation are complications from diabetes, such as peripheral vascular disease, open wounds, and infection.
 Prevention and management of diabetes and lower-extremity circulation problems can greatly reduce the risk of developing conditions that lead to the need for lower-extremity amputation.

 To help prevent problems when you have diabetes, make sure you protect your lower limb/feet by wearing adequate footwear that fits well.
 It is also important to examine your lower extremities and feet daily for signs of skin problems, including redness, discoloration, swelling, blisters, scratches, or open wounds.
 It is important to promptly consult your primary health care provider or physical therapist, should you notice a problem.
 Prevention of infection is a primary way to prevent amputation.

 It is also important to stop smoking.
 Smoking cigarettes can interfere with healing and is associated with a re-amputation risk for smokers 25 times greater than that of nonsmokers.

 Jim is a 68-year-old retired salesman who has diabetes and peripheral artery disease affecting both of his lower limbs.
 He has an open wound on his left leg.
 Despite good wound care and diabetic control, the wound has become severely infected and has spread to his bone.
 Because the infection is threatening Jim’s health and well-being, the decision is made to amputate his leg above the knee.
 Jim is referred to physical therapy for preoperative exercise instruction, and to learn how to walk with a walker before his scheduled surgery.